The Stations of the Cross mark the journey of Jesus to the Cross and

 provide the opportunity for us to reflect on our own faith journey.

-7 pm in the Church
+7 pm in the Church.

-Friday, April 7th
+Friday, April 4

-he Stations of the Cross can also be found on demand on our YouTube Channel HERE.
+The Stations of the Cross can also be found on demand on our YouTube Channel HERE.

 Receive Christ's mercy in the Sacrament of Reconciliation this Lent.

-Saturday, March 25th from 4:45 - 5:15 pm
+Saturdays from 4:45 - 5:15 pm

 During Lent, you'll notice a few changes to the Mass.
 These changes help us to remember that this liturgical season is set apart and help us to remember the special time we set aside to prepare for Christ's passion, death and resurrection.